bharathbattu/Grammar-Scoring-from-Voice-Samples/reports/research_report.md

 ### 1.1 Context: Speech Assessment in Talent Evaluation

 SHL (Saville and Holdsworth Ltd.) is a global leader in talent assessment, providing AI-powered tools to evaluate candidates across cognitive, behavioral, and linguistic dimensions.
-Spoken language proficiency is a critical competency for roles in customer service, education, consulting, and leadership—yet traditional assessment methods rely on expensive, time-consuming human raters whose judgments may vary in consistency.
+Spoken language proficiency is a critical competency for roles in customer service, education, consulting, and leadership yet traditional assessment methods rely on expensive, time-consuming human raters whose judgments may vary in consistency.

 ### 1.2 The Challenge of Manual Speech Scoring